paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PUBL_FigureS_ChlorobiumDNA_controls.Snakefile`: plot the overview of the relative abundance of *Chlorobium* DNA in the dental calculus samples compared to the environmental control samples from El Miron and the laboratory negative controls
+  - `PUBL_FigureS_Flexilinea_tree_ANI.Snakefile`: plot the heatmap of the pairwise average nucleotide identity of the genus Flexilinea

 X. `ENVS`: conda environments for the use with Snakemake